 Craft Whisky Club

 CWC is not for the volume whiskey drinker (you know who you are).
 Starting at $50 a month, the folks at CWC spend more time sourcing out rare and sometimes unheard of bottles from smaller distillers than any other option on our list.
 It’s pricey, but there aren’t a lot of options for a whiskey drinker who wants to try something outside the norm.
 There’s also a small, curated selection of snacks sent with every bottle.

-For starters, you’re required to join an email waiting list — so it pays to drop your name in there even if you’re unsure if you want to commit your money to it (it took me a couple weeks to be “accepted”).
+For starters, you’re required to join an email waiting list — so it pays to drop your name in there even if you’re unsure if you want to commit your money to it (it took me a week or so to be “accepted”).
 Once accepted, you’ll find one of the largest spirit collections on the internet — bourbon, scotch, ryes and everything in between making up a large part of it.
-Pricing differs from state to state, but most people can expect to pay about $20 monthly.
+Expect to pay about $300 annually for quarterly booze deliveries.
 Its offerings (as with every other provider on this list) change seasonally, but names like Michter’s, Old Forester, Balvenie, the Glenlivet and 1792 all pop up with regularity.